aieml/Assignment-02/README.md

 # Assignment-02
 This assignment is based on KNN classifier, you have to apply KNN classifier to the given dataset and provide the results as required.

+## Introduction

+- In this assignment you need to train a KNN Machine Learning Algorithm for the given dataset in "heart.csv".
+- This dataset is consisted of 14 columns and 303 rows.
+The 1st 13 columns(0th-12th) will be considered as features and last row is consists with labels.
+More information is given in the next section
+- All the necessary information regarding reading the dataset from the cdv file and loading into numpy arrays is given in **How to read the dataset** section below
+- You need to split the dataset for training and testing, **testing size should be 20% of the whole dataset**
+- Then train the ML algorithm, and find and print the accuracy between the actual and predicted results.
+- Part of a code done in last week in the class is given as a sample code at the end

 ## Dataset, features and labels